So the question for you to have a think about….

 - do you check to see what someone’s experience level is or if they have qualifications?

 - because someone has a website and sells essential oils products and/ or gives advice, do you trust they know, in detail, what they are talking about?

 - do you think they know about the importance of contraindications, why the botanical names of essential oils are so important and what this means?

 I could go on and on but I don’t want to bore you and really would like you to continue reading.

 For me, I am so very proud of my qualification – Cert.
-Aromascience, it allows me to call myself a ‘Clinical Aromatologist’ – it’s a NZQA, internationally recognised (through IFPA) qualification – I completed 770+ hours of study and loved every moment of that study!
+Aromascience, it allows me to call myself a ‘Clinical Aromascience Practitioner’ – it’s an NZQA, internationally recognised (through IFPA) qualification – I completed 770+ hours of study and loved every moment of that study!
 For me, it means I can offer sound, accurate, effective and more importantly ‘safe’ advice.
 It gives me credibility.
-I have been practicing now for just over 5 years, thousands of hours of confident experience, because of that qualification.
+I have been practising now for just over 5 years, thousands of hours of confident experience, because of that qualification.